Introduction and Background

 - Component 4: Facilitate responsible land-based investment that creates optimized outcomes for communities, investors, and the public.

 The ILRG contract has two mechanisms for providing support on land and natural resource governance: 1) term activities; and 2) completion activities.
-Under the term portion of the contract, the project implements technical assistance in Mozambique and Zambia, with the potential to also provide support in Mexico.
-Work in Mozambique initially focuses on clarifying, documenting, registering, and administering rights to land and resources – including through collaboration on responsible land-based investment, while work in Zambia includes support to land policy, customary land administration and service delivery, and natural resource governance and tenure around protected areas.
-Under the completion portion of the contract, USAID missions, bureaus, and offices can support additional field support scopes of work in locations to be determined.
-Initial activities identified under this portion of the contract include: 1) support around USAID’s draft Policy on Indigenous Peoples’ Issues; 2) support to deforestation-free cocoa in Ghana through the creation of a sustainably financed farm rehabilitation and land tenure strengthening model; and 3) collaboration with PepsiCo on gender and women’s economic empowerment within the potato value chain in West Bengal, India.
-Additional discussions are underway regarding potential completion activities in Liberia and Burma.
+Under the term portion of the contract, the project implements technical assistance in Mozambique and Zambia.
+Work in Mozambique focuses on clarifying, documenting, registering, and administering rights to land and resources through collaboration on responsible land-based investment, while work in Zambia includes support to land policy, customary land administration and service delivery, as well as natural resource governance and tenure around protected areas.
+Under the completion portion of the contract, USAID missions, bureaus, and offices can support additional field scopes of work in locations to be determined.
+Activities pursued under this portion of the contract include: 1) support around USAID’s draft Policy on Promoting the Rights of Indigenous Peoples; 2) support to deforestation-free cocoa in Ghana through the creation of a sustainably-financed farm rehabilitation and land tenure strengthening model; 3) collaboration with PepsiCo on gender and women’s empowerment within the potato value chain in West Bengal, India; 4) support for completion of Customary Land Protection Program activities in approximately 35 communities in Liberia; 5) a land tenure and property rights assessment in Indonesia; and 6) activities related to the Women’s Global Development and Prosperity Initiative (W-GDP).

-ILRG was awarded July 27, 2018.
-The TO has a three-year base period (through July 2021) and two one-year option periods.
+ILRG was awarded on July 27, 2018 and the task order has a three-year base period (through July 2021) and two one-year option periods.